 - Johnstown Police Department, 599 D. Main St., Johnstown, Ohio 43031

 - Hebron Police Department, 934 W. Main St., Hebron, Ohio 43025

 - Heath Police Department, 1287 Hebron Rd., Heath, Ohio 43056

-Small quantities of syringes from personal use can also be disposed of with your solid waste.
-Guidelines suggest placing used needles in a household container such as a laundry detergent or bleach bottle, or a sturdy, opaque plastic container with a screw-top lid.
-When the container is 3/4 of the way full, seal the lid with duct tape, label "DO NOT RECYCLE" and place container in your regular trash.
-Instructions on how to do that are available at http://www.epa.ohio.gov/
+- Small quantities of syringes from personal use can be disposed of with your solid waste.
+Guidelines suggest placing used needles in a household container such as a laundry detergent bottle, bleach bottle, or a sturdy, opaque plastic container with a screw-top lid.
+When the container is 3/4 of the way full, seal the lid with duct tape, label "SHARPS" and "DO NOT RECYCLE" and place container in your regular trash.
+Find further instructions at the link above.